asmithrisin/pinteresting/README.md

 # OneMonth Rails

-This is the oaktresting sample application for
-[*One Month Rails*] (http:onemonthrails.com)
+This is the The Urban Farm Hub sample application for [*One Month Rails*] (http:onemonthrails.com)

 by Adam SR